 It also allows you to optimize the purchasing and marketing plans.

-Here are a few strategies on how to use the CRM software for accurate sales forecasts:
+Here are a few strategies on how to use the CRM management software for accurate sales forecasts:

 1. Systematically organizes the sales data